-This post is a part of the Five Minute Friday link up.
-We write for just five minutes on a one-word prompt without heavy editing and see what happens.
-Today’s prompt is “start.”
+This post is part of the Five Minute Friday link up.
+We write for just 5 minutes on a one-word prompt and see what happens.
+Today’s prompt is “quick.”

 My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires